collector-m/Occupancy-Grid-FastSLAM/README.md

 ## Implementation Details

-The multi-purpose control framework presented in this repository consists of four main components.
-These components are intended to make the implementation as modular as possible, facilitating extensions to certain components without having to alter the overall structure of the framework.
-An illustration of the components and their interaction is displayed below.
+The project is based on object-oriented design principles and aims to provide and relate class implementations according to the functionality of the corresponding physical components.
+An illustration of the high-level architecture and the flow of information between the main components is displayed below.

 <p align="center">
 <img src="Images/MPC_Framework.png">